Classic Team Lotus

 Team Lotus takes motor racing by storm

 Monaco 1960 saw the first GP win by a Lotus.
-In a privately entered type 18 Stirling Moss drove a legendary three hour race to victory.
+In a privately entered Type 18 Stirling Moss drove to victory in a legendary three-hour race.
 David had beaten Goliath and the scene was set for Lotus to become the dominant F1 marque.
-Even so Team Lotus had to wait until the 1961 United States Grand Prix for its first win with Innes Ireland driving his type 21 chassis number 933.
+Even so Team Lotus had to wait until the 1961 United States Grand Prix for its first win with Innes Ireland driving his Type 21 chassis number 933.
 The 21 was designed with the smallest possible frontal area achieved by having the drivers almost lying down.

-Colin Chapman no longer raced and in Jim Clark he found the perfect driver to compliment the potential of his Team’s brilliant designs.
+Colin Chapman no longer raced himself and in Jim Clark he found the perfect driver to compliment the potential of his Team’s brilliant designs.
 Clark was quick in everything he drove, this in the days when F1 drivers competed in many categories over the course of a race weekend.
-In 1962 Team Lotus and Clark came achingly close to their first World Championship only to be denied by a simple oil leak in the last race.
+In 1962 Team Lotus and Clark came achingly close to their first World Championship only to be denied in the last race by a simple oil leak.

 Jim Clarke type 49